 When your curves are equally balanced on the top and bottom, you might consider your shape to be an hourglass.
 This body type is typically defined by a distinctly defined waist and even measurements at the bust and hips.
 Both of these areas, along with the thighs, may be on the fuller side.
-To maximize the beauty of your figure, it's best to wear a sweater that calls attention to the waistline for a highly defined look.
+To maximize the beauty of your figure, it's best to wear figure-flattering sweaters that call attention to the waistline for a highly defined look.
 Anything fitted will look great on this figure, whether it's a dress or a sweater.
 Turtleneck sweaters are a great choice because they conform to the figure beautifully, creating something of a foundation that you can pair with anything from jeans to pencil skirts.
 Wrap sweaters are also an excellent option, especially those with deep V-necklines.
 You'll establish a structured look from top to bottom.

 Don't discount the value of a great color.
 There are dozens of rules swirling around in the fashion world, many of them intent on dictating what figures should and shouldn't wear.
 Don't abide by anything that doesn't sit well with you–fashion is inherently about remaining true to yourself, expressing your personal style, and feeling your very best.
 Love a bright hue?
 Wear that sweater like a boss!
 You can also make colors work to your curves' advantage.
 Solid colors on any end of the spectrum are always a safe bet, including rich jewel tones or soft pastels.
 You can also create a strategically color-blocked style to bring the eye to your waist by layering a solid sweater over a longer top and finishing with a pair of jeans.
 A trio of shades can be flattering in an effortless way.